kanirudh/cpp/README.md

 # C++ snippets
-While this started out as a design pattern repo and extending this will learning small modules and other usefull techniques.
-Not all of these will be original thoughts but implemented in my style with comments.
+Thi started out as a only a design pattern repo but is slowly growing small snippets or modules which are useful.

-Sample illustratives codes for implmenting different design patterns and some comments about what could go wrong/right.
+Sample illustrates codes for implementing different design patterns and some comments about what could go wrong/right.

 ## List of Patterns